About me

 I am a visual artist living and working in Cornwall, with a deep passion for the outdoors and a strong commitment to addressing climate change through my work.

-After studying Fine Art at Manchester Metropolitan University, I spent 20 years teaching Art at the secondary level.
-Throughout my teaching career, my love for the natural world and the environment grew, and my work increasingly focused on the Arctic, the ocean, and the urgent issue of climate change.
+After studying Fine Art at Manchester Metropolitan University, I spent 20 years teaching Art at secondary level.
+Over time, my practice became increasingly shaped by the natural world, with a particular focus on the Arctic, the ocean, and the urgency of environmental change.

-My turning point came during my first visit to Svalbard, where I witnessed something heartbreaking—heavy rain in March.
-The rainfall was so intense that the ice in the valley began to melt, and the river running through the town opened up.
-It was then that I learned that Svalbard is the fastest-warming place on Earth.
-This experience deeply impacted me, inspiring a shift in my artistic practice to reflect the urgency of environmental issues, particularly the changing Arctic landscape.
-I returned to Svalbard for two artist residencies, further immersing myself in this unique environment and in Septemeber I had the most incredible experience circumnavigating Spitsbergen on a sailboat, where I was able to witness the awe-inspiring Arctic landscape up close.
+My turning point came during my first visit to Svalbard, where I witnessed heavy rain in March.
+The rainfall was so intense that ice in the valley began to melt and the river running through the town opened up.
+It was then I learned that Svalbard is the fastest-warming place on Earth.
+This experience profoundly shifted my practice towards responding to the fragility of the Arctic landscape.

-Sea swimming, a daily ritual here in Cornwall, has also become an integral part of my creative process.
-What began as a personal passion has evolved into a deeper exploration of water, nature, and the power of the elements—furthering my connection to the landscapes I seek to represent.
+Sea swimming, a daily ritual in Cornwall, is also central to my practice.
+What began as a personal habit has developed into an ongoing engagement with water and the elements, deepening my connection to the environments I work with.